fabliha13/Simple-Python-Games/README.md

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Contact
-For questions or collaboration ideas, connect with me on linkedin.com/fabliha-afaf-sarwar or open an issue in this repository.
+For questions or collaboration ideas, connect with me on LinkedIn or open an issue in this repository.